15-minute consultation: Free

 45-minute sessions: $130

-I do not accept insurance but I can supply a superbill for sessions.
-To submit a superbill, a mental health diagnosis must be included.
+I now accept United Health Care, Oscar, Oxford, Aetna and Lyra.
+If you don't want to use your insurance or do not have the insurances listed you can use Out of Network benefits and I can supply a superbill for sessions.
 If you are interested in this option, call your insurance carrier and find out if they will accept an Out of Network (OON) provider superbill.
 Also, verify what your OON mental health benefits will offer.
 You would pay for services each session and then I would supply you a superbill on a monthly basis to submit for possible partial or full reimbursement of fees.

 Yes, I offer both options.
 It is up to you on which one you prefer.
 You can also choose to mix and match.
 You don’t have to always be the same option.
 It is nice to have the flexibility especially if you have a baby or small children.